 PDF annotation: involves adding comments or notes to existing PDF documents.
 Almost all handwriting note-taking apps also support PDF reading.
 They offer features such as bookmarking, highlighting, underlining, and commenting to annotate and add notes to PDF files.
 In some apps, you can even fill out forms.

 PDFs retain their formatting and layout regardless of the device used to view them.
 They are, therefore, ideal for reading and sharing professional documents such as resumes, presentations, and research papers.
 PDF is also the best format for sharing handwritten notes across different handwriting apps.
 Examples of annotation apps include Adobe Acrobat, LiquidText and MarginNote.

 Flashcard note-taking: involves creating digital flashcards to help with memorization and studying.
-It is commonly used by students, professionals, and individuals who want to improve their memory and retention of information.
+Students, professionals, and individuals looking to improve their memory and retention of information frequently use it.